The artificial intelligence sector is expected to be worth over US$190 billion by 2025. Here are five artificial intelligence ETFs.

 1. Global X Robotics & Artificial Intelligence Thematic ETF (NASDAQ:BOTZ)

 First on our artificial intelligence ETFs list is the Global X Robotics & Artificial Intelligence Thematic ETF.
 It offers exposure to firms involved in the global automation and robotics industries.

-According to ETF.com, the Global X Robotics ETF was launched in September 2016, and has holdings in various markets, including technology, healthcare and energy.
-Eligible companies are listed in developed countries and must earn a significant portion of their revenue from, or have a stated business purpose in, the fields of robotics or artificial intelligence
+According to ETF.com, the Global X Robotics ETF was launched in September 2016 and has holdings in various markets, including technology, healthcare and energy.
+Eligible companies must earn a significant portion of their revenue from, or have a stated business purpose in, the fields of robotics or artificial intelligence.

 The Robo Global Robotics and Automation Index ETF, launched in October 2013, was the first robotics and automation ETF to market.
 As its name suggests, it follows companies involved in those sectors.